semiller10/postnovo/README.md

 ### Parameter file substitute for command line arguments

-A parameter file template, param_template.json, is found at the following site
+A parameter file template, param_template.json, is found at the following site:
 <http://home.uchicago.edu/~samuelmiller/postnovo_files/param_template.json>

-This file lists all possible options with default arguments
+This file lists all possible options with default arguments.

-Many of these options are mutually exclusive (see above), so it must be modified to mirror a set of possible command line arguments
+Many of these options are mutually exclusive (see above), so it must be modified to mirror a set of possible command line arguments.

-#### Example param file
+#### Example valid param file
 "--iodir" = "/home/postnovo_io",

 "--test" = true,